SCENE 01 / UNDERWATER CAMERA OPERATORS

 What are the safety requirements for underwater filming?

-All underwater work requires risk assessments, dive plans, certified safety divers, surface support, and emergency protocols.
-We comply with Mexican diving regulations and film industry safety standards.
-Complex sequences may require hyperbaric chamber standby.
+All underwater work needs risk assessments, dive plans, certified safety divers, surface support, and emergency protocols.
+We comply with Mexican diving rules and film industry safety standards.
+Complex sequences may need hyperbaric chamber standby.

 Productions in Mexico that need this often pair it with Steadicam & Gimbal Operators, Director of Photography Services, and Multi-Camera Shoots for full coverage.
 Most projects also draw on Underwater Lighting and Camera & Cinematography.